 n_layers.
 The number of layers or folding that will occur as part of the FRI proof.
 This value must be within the range [2, MAX_FRI_LAYERS] (see constants).

 inner_layers.
-An array of TableCommitmentConfig where each configuration represent what is expected of each commitment sent as part of the FRI proof.
+An array of TableCommitmentConfig where each configuration represents what is expected of each commitment sent as part of the FRI proof.
 Refer to the Table Commitments section of the Starknet Merkle Tree Polynomial Commitments specification.

 fri_step_sizes.
 The number of layers to skip for each folding/reduction of the protocol.
 The first step must always be zero, as no layer is skipped during the first reduction.
 Each step should be within the range [1, MAX_FRI_STEP].
 For each step, the corresponding layer inner_layers[i-1] should have enough columns to support the reduction: n_columns = 2^fri_step.